ripple/opensource.ripple.com/docs/xls-70d-credentials/reference/depositpreauth-entry.md

 ## DepositPreauth ID Format

-There are two formats for the ID of a `DepositPreauth` entry, depending on if it authorizes an individual account or a set of credentials.
+There are two formats for the ID of a `DepositPreauth` entry, depending on whether it authorizes an individual account or a set of credentials.

 ### Individual Account Preauthorization